xiaoyueyoqwq/thefinals_qqbot/README.md

 This overview covers the system's architecture, core components, and feature set.
 For detailed information about installation and configuration, see [Installation and Setup](https://deepwiki.com/xiaoyueyoqwq/thefinals_qqbot/1.1-installation-and-setup).
 For a complete list of available commands, see [Available Commands](https://deepwiki.com/xiaoyueyoqwq/thefinals_qqbot/1.2-available-commands).

+## Features

+The bot provides comprehensive player data queries across multiple game modes.
+Access real-time ranking statistics with `/rank` and `/r` commands, explore World Tour tournaments via `/wt`, and track competitive performance in Quick Cash, Power Shift, and Death Match modes through dedicated commands.
+The system supports fuzzy player search with `/ds`, account binding for streamlined queries, and dynamic leaderboard trend visualization.

+Weapon statistics are accessible through `/weapon` command, pulling detailed data including damage values, RPM, TTK calculations, and technical specifications.
+Club information can be queried with `/club` tags, while the `/df` command provides current season cutoff scores for competitive rankings.

 ## Architecture

-The bot implements a plugin-based architecture with multi-platform provider abstraction, enabling seamless cross-platform operation.
-Core features include real-time data caching with Redis, dynamic image generation via Playwright, and comprehensive player statistics tracking across multiple game modes including Ranked, World Tour, Quick Cash, and Death Match.
+Built on a plugin-based architecture with multi-platform provider abstraction, the bot seamlessly operates across QQ, HeyBox, and Kook platforms.
+Core infrastructure leverages Redis for high-performance data caching, Playwright for dynamic image generation, and FastAPI for RESTful API endpoints.
+The command processing pipeline handles parsing, validation, and execution through a structured event-driven system.

 ## Documentation